jundalisay/superb/content/en/research/poincare/science/chapter-07.md

 duration of the revolution of the earth must be constant.
 But if it is 366 and something sidereal days, and not 300 or 400, it is because of some initial chance or other.

 It is an accidental constant.
-If, on the other hand, the ex-science and hypothesis 134 ponent of the distance which figures in the expression of the attractive force is equal to −2 and not to −3, it is not by chance, but because it is required by Newton’s law.
+If, on the other hand, the exponent of the distance which figures in the expression of the attractive force is equal to −2 and not to −3, it is not by chance, but because it is required by Newton’s law.
 It is an essential constant.
-I do not know if this manner of giving to chance its share is legitimate in itself, and if there is not some artificiality about this distinction; but it is certain at least that in proportion as Nature has se- crets, she will be strictly arbitrary and always uncertain in their application.
-As far as the area-constant is con- cerned, we are accustomed to look upon it as accidental.
+I do not know if this manner of giving to chance its share is legitimate in itself, and if there is not some artificiality about this distinction;

+but it is certain at least that in proportion as Nature has se- crets, she will be strictly arbitrary and always uncertain in their application.

+As far as the area-constant is concerned, we are accustomed to look upon it as accidental.

 Is it certain that our imaginary astronomers would do the same?